 Mikorezushi

 Mikorezushi is a sushi restaurant not too far from the west exit of Shinjuku.
 Their lunch sets go for about ¥850, which you can upgrade to a bigger size for a bit extra.
-While their staff may not speak much English, there’s a menu with photos on it so you won’t have to worry about anything getting lost in translation.
+There’s a menu with photos on it so you won’t have to worry about anything getting lost in translation.

 But what about that famous sushi guy?